treeverse/lakeFS/docs/reference/retention.md

 1. Object lifecycles respect the underlying branch model.
 1. Only expiration is supported.
-1. Lifecycle is configured in JSON (or YAML) format, not XML.
+1. Lifecycle is configured in JSON format, not XML.
 1. S3 object versioning is not supported by LakeFS (however _LakeFS_ versions are of course supported).
 1. Expiration on a [specific date][s3-lifecycle-specific-date] is not